Q4 in India: Making the Most of Festivals and Holiday Shopping Events

 Apparel and accessories: Fashion is the highest-selling category due to the abundance of brands, size availability, and ease of delivery, and online returns.
 Myntra is the leading online shopping platform, however, foreign brands are taking the Indian market by storm and are growing significantly.

 Electronics: High-ticket value items like home appliances, electronics, and mobile phones were huge in 2019, benefitting from the fact that the promotions for this category are usually doubled, i.e. a sale celebrating Diwali from the retailer layered with bank discounts or cashback.

-Gaming: This year, the Indian Premier League (IPL) moved to Q4 due to the pandemic and cricket season has recently become a shopping festival on its own with fans buying everything from merchandise to electronics.
+Gaming: The Indian Premier League (IPL) started pre-Q4 and the craze is real!
+Gamification of offers on the publisher side is leading to fans buying everything from merchandise to electronics.
 During the cricket and football seasons, especially IPL and FIFA, Fantasy Leagues are huge.
 Data by Statista shows the Indian gaming market is valued at about $890M.
 “Freemium” is the sought-after game monetization model, where users get to play free but are charged on upgrades.